 - Apply faces.
 The pan will obviously be much too hot for a child to help you with this.

 - Cook for remaining time.
-I slightly under cook mini muffins.
-They keep cooking as they cool.
+I slightly under cook mini muffins because they keep cooking as they cool.
 I take them out the second they start to brown, sometimes even before that.

 This also is a much healthier dessert option than a cupcake.
-This is part of a new Kids in the Kitchen Series.
 I would love suggestions for other common food items to use for the faces.
-Please let me know if you have any ideas!